-The research was undertaken by scientists at Michigan Technological University's School of Forest Resources and Environmental Science in the northern hardwood forests of Michigan.
+The research, which was undertaken for 20 years in the northern hardwood forests of Michigan, was carried out by scientists at Michigan Technological University's School of Forest Resources and Environmental Science.

-The team reached a surprising conclusion that moderate increases in temperature and nitrogen from atmospheric pollution actually improve forest productivity.
+The scientists reached a surprising conclusion that moderate increases in temperature and nitrogen from atmospheric pollution actually improve forest productivity.

-The researchers have been monitoring and measuring the temperature, moisture levels and nitrogen deposited by acid rain or varying levels of experimental nitrogen at four forest sites ranging from northwestern to southern Michigan since 1987.
+The team of researchers has been monitoring and measuring the temperature, moisture levels and nitrogen deposited by acid rain or varying levels of experimental nitrogen at four forest sites ranging from northwestern to southern Michigan since 1987.

-"It may well be that increasing temperature and nitrogen deposition are good things, up to a point," said Andrew Burton, an associate professor at Michigan Tech and head of the National Institute for Climatic Change Research's Midwestern Regional Center.
+"It may well be that increasing temperature and nitrogen deposition are good things, up to a point," Burton said.

 The rise in temperature is extending the growing season, explained Burton.

 So far, Burton and colleagues have measured 10 to 11-day longer growing seasons.
 "Our growing season isn't that long in the first place.
-So, 10 or 11 days is significant," said Burton.
+So, 10 or 11 days is significant," he said.

 A longer growing season could benefit the timber industry, enabling them to harvest more wood.